-- 3.2 The projected gap will be addressed primarily through the Change Programme which is made up of numerous projects and regular progress updates on this position will be reported to Policy & Resources Committee during 2021/22. - 3.3 This Change Programme is in the process of being refreshed and transitioned to ensure that a number of strands of work which have been evolving are fully co-ordinated and form part of a re-energised approach.
-Those strands include building our medium/longer term plans in line with the Strategy on a Page and dovetailing with themes in relation to demand management, commercialisation, partnership/collaboration and service contraction.
-The service contraction element has been built into our revenue budget planning approach with the target of achieving 5% savings over the forthcoming 3-year planning period, if required.
+- 3.2 The projected gap will be addressed primarily through the Change Programme which is made up of numerous projects and regular progress updates on this position will be reported to Policy & Resources Committee during 2022/23. - 3.3 The Change Programme has been refreshed and transitioned and continues to be a work in progress with many of the ideas and options being worked on to identify the savings which could potentially be delivered over the next 3-5 years.
+The service contraction element was built into our revenue budget planning approach for 2022/23 with the target of achieving 5% savings over the 3-year planning period 2022/23 to 2024/25.
 However, it should be highlighted that the options for further (new) savings are inevitably limited by what has already been done.
 Savings already removed from the budget can't be taken again and new options need to be identified and implemented.
-The scale of savings already made along with constraints over where the Council is limited in its ability to save the money "untouchable" areas provide a context for the next phase of the Change Programme which is truly daunting and there should be in no doubt as to the challenges we face. - 3.4 At present and based on the projects and options in the current Change Programme it is estimated that it will achieve savings of £22.9 million over the next 3 years.
-As mentioned above the service contraction element is looking to achieve 5% savings, which equates to £9 million of the total savings estimated from the Change Programme and savings options have been received from Services and are currently being reviewed and assessed as part of the 2022/23 revenue budget process.
-The Change Programme will continue to be monitored regularly and updates on its progress will be reported regularly to the Policy & Resources Committee and any major risks to these savings targets will be identified as soon as possible to allow other options to be considered.
+Thescale of savings already made along with constraints over where the Council is limited inits ability to save the money "untouchable" areas provide a context for the next phase of the Change Programme which is truly daunting and there should be in no doubt as to thechallenges we face.

+Based on the projects and options in the current Change Programme it isestimated that it will achieve savings of £14.6 million over the next 3 years.
+As mentionedabove the service contraction elements for 2023/24 and 2024/25 equates to £6.4 million of the total savings estimated from the Change Programme and updated service contraction savings options have been received from Services and are currently being reviewed and assessed as part of the 2023/24 revenue budget process.
+More recently Challenge Panel sessions (Scenario Planning) have been undertaken with services to identify further options for savings for inclusion in the Change Programme savings as part of the budget process.
+Officers in the services are currently undertaking detailed work to identify potential savings and risks and once completed any savings identified will be added to the Change Programme savings figures reported in this report.
+The Change Programme will continue tobe monitored regularly and updates on its progress will be reported to the Policy& Resources Committee.
+Any major risks to these savings targets will be identified assoon as possible to allow other options to be considered.
 The updated funding gaps are shown in Table 3 below.

-3.5 As a last resort the Council can, assuming it has reserves available, use these to fund any remaining shortfall in order to balance its budget.
+3.4 As a last resort the Council can, assuming it has reserves available, use these to fund any remaining shortfall in order to balance its budget.
 This could only be on a one-off basis but can be used as a legitimate means of bridging a gap if plans are in place to achieve ongoing savings at a later date.
-In relation to financial year 2022/23 and based on current information it may again be necessary to use Reserves to provide breathing space for the Change Programme to deliver additional ongoing savings.
+In relation to financial year 20232/24 and based on current information it may again be necessary to use Reserves to provide breathing space for the Change Programme to deliver additional ongoing savings.
 Report 285/21 to Angus Council on 9 September, sought approval for the proposed use of uncommitted funds.
 One of the proposals was to increase and extend the approved Council's Reserve Strategy from £1.0 million to £6.0 million.
-This reserve strategy covers this MTBS period and provides £6.0 million to assist with bridging the funding gap.
-The use of the approved £6.0 million has been applied to the funding gap calculations in Table 3 below.
+This reserve strategy covers this MTBS period and provides £3.0 million to assist with bridging the funding gap.
+The use of the approved £3 million has been applied to the funding gap calculations in Table 3 below.